-a) If you do not already have the MyID Identity Agent app, the Kiosk displays a QR code that allows you to download the app.
+a.
+If you do not already have the MyID Identity Agent app, the Kiosk displays a QR code that allows you to download the app.

-You must configure the appropriate URLs for each mobile platform you are using - see the Administration Guide for details of the App Download URL configuration options (on the Issuance Processes page of the Operation Settings workflow).
+You must configure the appropriate URLs for each mobile platform you are using - see the Issuance Processes page (Operation Settings) section of the Administration Guide for details of the App Download URL configuration options on the Issuance Processes page of the Operation Settings workflow.